nkwade/nkwade.github.io/content/about/friends.md

 - [Bhavesh](https://bhavesh.dev/): Software Engineer, Web Dev

-All links work as of May 2024
+All links work as of August 2024
 <!--more-->